ProjectL/Locale/README.md

 So Locales, gives us all a preceived and readily avalible sense of togetherness to grasp.

-In essence, Locale represents the state an L you're in, at any given time.
+In essence, Locale represents the state of an L you're in, at any given time.

 JSON representation of Locale state